 497. The Electric Telegraph. - It is difficult to assign the invention of the telegraph to any particular inventor.
-Lesage (Geneva, 1774), Lomond (Paris, 1787). and Sir F. Ronalds (London, 1816) invented systems for transmitting signals through wires by observing at one end the divergence of a pair of pith-balls when a charge of electricity was sent into the other end.
+Lesage (Geneva, 1774), Lomond (Paris, 1787), and Sir F. Ronalds (London, 1816) invented systems for transmitting signals through wires by observing at one end the divergence of a pair of pith-balls when a charge of electricity was sent into the other end.
 Cavallo (London, 1795) transmitted sparks from Levden jars through wires "according to a settled plan."
 Soemmering (Munich, 1808) established a telegraph in which the signals were made by the decomposition of water in voltameters; and the transmission of signals by the chemical decomposition of substances was attempted by Coxe, R. Smith, Bain, and others.
 Ampère (Paris, 1821) suggested that a galvanometer placed at a distant point of a circuit might serve for the transmission of signals.
 Schilling and Weber (Göttingen, 1833) employed the deflexions of a galvanometer needle moving to right or left to signal an alphabetic code of letters upon a single circuit.
 Cooke and Wheatstone (London, 1837) brought into practical application the first form of their needle telegraph.
-Henry (New York, 1831) utilized the attraction of an electromagnet to transmit signals, the movement of the armature 529 2 M producing audible sounds according to a certain code.
+Henry (New York, 1831) utilized the attraction of an electromagnet to transmit signals, the movement of the armature producing audible sounds according to a certain code.
 Morse (New York, 1837) devised a telegraph in which the attraction of an armature by an electromagnet was made to mark a dot or a dash upon a moving strip of paper.
 Steinheil (Munich, 1837) discovered that instead of a return-wire the earth might be used, contact being made to earth at the two ends by means of earth-plates (see Fig. 274) sunk in the ground.
 Gintl (1853) and Stearns (New York, 1870) devised methods of duplex signalling.
-Stark (Vienna) and Bosscha (Levden, 1855) invented diplex signalling, and Heaviside (London, 1873) and Edison (Newark, N. J., 1874) invented quadruplex telegraphy.
+Stark (Vienna) and Bosscha (Leyden, 1855) invented diplex signalling, and Heaviside (London, 1873) and Edison (Newark, N. J., 1874) invented quadruplex telegraphy.
 Varley (London, 1870) and Elisha Gray (Chicago, 1874) devised harmonic telegraphs.
 For fastspeed work Wheatstone devised his automatic transmitter, in which the signs which represent the letters are first punched by machinery on strips of paper; these are then run at a great speed through the transmitting instrument, which telegraphs them off at a much greater rate than if the separate signals were telegraphed by hand.
 Hughes devised a type-printing telegraph.
 Wheatstone invented an ABC telegraph in which signals are spelled by a hand which moves over a dial.
 Cowper (1876) and Elisha Gray (1893) invented autographic writing telegraphs.
-For cable-working Lord Kelvin invented his mirror galvanometer and his delicate siphon-recorder. impossible in these Lessons to describe more than one or two of the simple ordinary forms of telegraph instrument now in use in Great Britain.
-For further information consult Prescott's Electricity and the Electric Telegraph: or for British telegraphs, the manuals of Culley or of Preece and Sivewright.
+For cable-working Lord Kelvin invented his mirror galvanometer and his delicate siphon-recorder.
+It is impossible in these Lessons to describe more than one or two of the simple ordinary forms of telegraph instrument now in use in Great Britain.
+Students desiring further information should consult the excellent manuals on Telegraphy by Messrs.
+Preece and Sivewright, and by Mr. Culley.